“A people’s art is the genesis of their freedom”

 Civil rights activist Claudia Jones used this as the slogan for the first Notting Hill Carnival, which she organised in 1959, as an act of radical solidarity against racist violence.
 It harnessed the politics of community lived experience and focused it into a joyful celebration and expression of what it meant to be Black in 1950’s Britain.

-This lecture will reflect on this slogan 60 years later in the midst of a global pandemic and racial injustice highlighted by the Black Lives Matter movement.
+This lecture reflected on this slogan 60 years later in the midst of a global pandemic and racial injustice highlighted by the Black Lives Matter movement.

-Taking this idea as a principle and truth that underpins the work of Craftspace, it will demonstrate that creativity through making, no matter how loud or quiet, how individual or collective, is a vital act of resistance and claiming identity.
+Taking this idea as a principle and truth that underpins the work of Craftspace, it demonstrated that creativity through making, no matter how loud or quiet, how individual or collective, is a vital act of resistance and claiming identity.

 The Peter Dormer Lecture